SimonDedman/movegroup/README.md

 describe the use of movement models that incorporate Brownian motion (Brownian bridge moment model, BBMM), which offers a more sophisticated way to estimate space use.
-The traditional BBMM integrates the temporal component of tracking data by explicitly modeling movements between consecutive relocations.
+The traditional BBMM integrates the temporal component of tracking data by explicitly modelling movements between consecutive relocations.
 This is achieved by accounting for both the order of subsequent relocations as well as the travel time between them.
 The BBMM reconstructs the movement path by computing biased random walk